Overview of the Examples

 Confirmation or Expectation Bias as Related to Taxi Instructions

-- Confirmation bias causes selectively hearing taxi instructions that align with previous beliefs, leading to incorrect taxi routes; question assumptions and verify instructions with ATC.
+- Confirmation bias leads one to selectively hear taxi instructions that align with prior beliefs, resulting in incorrect taxi routes; question assumptions and verify instructions with ATC.

-- Expectation bias results in acting on anticipated clearances based on past experience, missing changes in current instructions; stay vigilant for changes and review instructions carefully.
+- Expectation bias leads to acting on anticipated clearances based on past experience and to missing changes in current instructions; remain vigilant for changes and review instructions carefully.

 Taxi Route or Departure Runway Change